youqad/Neurorobotics_Reinforcement-Learning/Lab_Reinforcement_Learning.md

 ### 4. Change `self.P` to implement stochastic (non-deterministic) transitions.
 Use comments in the code to describe the transitions you chose and the results you observed while running `VI` on the new transitions you defined.

-To implement stochastic transition, we use the first state and the seventh state as examples, with the following code (having non-deterministic transitions for every state overcomplicate things: one state with non-deterministic transitions is enough to have a good idea of what's going on):
+To implement stochastic transitions, we use the first state and the seventh state as examples, with the following code (having non-deterministic transitions for every state overcomplicate things: one state with non-deterministic transitions is enough to have a good idea of what's going on):

 ```python
 pos = np.random.rand(5)